lexogrine/hud-manager/README.md

 ## Example HUD

-To get our example HUD, go to [CSGO React HUD github page](https://github.com/lexogrine/csgo-react-hud), download it and add it in the HUD Manager!
+To get our example HUD, go to [CSGO React HUD github page](https://github.com/lexogrine/csgo-react-hud), download it and add it in the Lexogrine HUD Manager!

 ![Preview of HUDs panel in action](preview.png)

 ## Usage

 By default, Lexogrine HUD Manager runs on port 1349.
-During startup, if it detects that this port is being used by other process, it will instead use a randomly chosen port.
-After startup, you may want to check if the config files are loaded into CS:GO in the Settings tab (more about it below).
+During startup, if it detects that this port is being used by other process, it will use a randomly chosen port instead.
+After startup, you may want to check if the config files are loaded into CS:GO in the Settings tab (more info below).

-When setting up the Manager for an upcoming match, it is recommended to follow the points below in order:
-Teams -> Players -> Matches -> HUDs
+When setting up the Manager for an upcoming match, it is recommended to follow the points in following order: Teams -> Players -> Matches -> HUDs.

 ### Teams